 The Board recognises the importance of good communications with all shareholders.
 The Company encourages two-way communications with both its institutional and private investors.
 A shareholder's communication policy was adopted by the Board at the Board meeting held on 23 March 2012 aiming at providing the shareholders and potential investors with ready and timely access to balanced and understandable information of the Company.
-Extensive information about the Company's activities is provided in its interim report, quarterly reports and this annual report, which are sent to shareholders of the Company.
-The AGM provides a valuable forum for direct communication between the Board and the Company's shareholders.
+Extensive information about the Company's activities is provided in its interim report, quarterly reports and this annual report, which are sent to shareholders of the Company's shareholders.
 The Chairman of the Board as well as Chairmen of the Board Committees together with the auditor will present to answer shareholders' questions.
 The circular of the AGM is distributed to all shareholders at least 21 clear days before the meeting.
 Separate resolutions are proposed at general meetings on each separate issue and voting of which are taken by poll pursuant to the GEM Listing Rules.
 Any results of the poll are published on both the GEM website and the Company's website.
 All corporate communication with shareholders will be posted on the Company's website for shareholders' information.